 Dram Shop Laws in South Carolina: What Are They?

 Many restaurants, bars, and other establishments often “over-serve” their patrons in an effort to rack up patrons’ bills and generate a bigger profit for their business.
-When these heavily intoxicated patrons get behind the wheel, they are putting themselves and everyone around them at risk.
+When these heavily intoxicated patrons get behind the wheel, our South Carolina car accident lawyer says, they are putting themselves and everyone around them at risk.

 While alcohol sales by bars and restaurants are completely legal in South Carolina, these businesses have a responsibility to uphold public safety.
 If an establishment over-serves a patron who gets behind the wheel and harms or kills another driver in an accident, the bar or restaurant can and should be held accountable for their role in causing the crash.
 South Carolina’s rules about dram shop liability allow us to hold them responsible.

 In South Carolina, businesses that serve alcohol have a responsibility known as “dram shop liability”.
 This means that if an establishment is responsible for getting a patron intoxicated, it is also responsible for what that patron does after they leave the bar.
 If an establishment overserves a patron who then gets into an accident, the establishment can be held liable for any resulting damages.
 This means the bar or restaurant may be responsible for paying for the injured victim’s medical expenses, lost wages, and any other damages.

 It is important to keep in mind that South Carolina does not have specific dram shop laws, but rather uses “dram shop liability” rule to pursue these claims.
 Investigating and filing a dram shop claim can be difficult, but our experienced attorneys can help you navigate the legal process.

 How Do SC’s Dram Shop Laws Affect My Drunk Driving Injury Case?